Sanibel Island Vacation Rentals

 Sanibel Island Bike Paths & Sanibel Island Walking Paths

-Sanibel Island is home to 25 miles worth of bicycle paths, and that’s how many guests and locals get around the island.
+Sanibel Island is home to 25.5 miles of shared use paths, and that’s how many guests and locals get around the island.
 When you’re staying at a Sanibel Island vacation rental, you can bike to the beach, to one of the delicious restaurants, shopping districts, or just take a low-key ride around the island.
-Sanibel Island bike paths are perfect because they are an activity the whole family can participate in.
+Sanibel Island bike paths are perfect because they are an activity the whole family can enjoy.

 What Are the Top Sanibel Island Shared Use Paths?

 It’s not uncommon for Sanibel’s main drag, Periwinkle Way, to be full of bikers, walkers and skaters at all hours of the day.
 Some of the best Sanibel Island shared use paths are scattered throughout the island.

 This one-mile-and-a-half trail whisks you from Periwinkle Way, near the Heart of the Islands shopping center, to San Carlos Bay.
 The beautiful bayfront homes are a sight to see; or you can turn left onto Woodring Road, follow the winding shell road along San Carlos Bay and enjoy the island’s natural beauty.

 This paved trail takes you on Dunlop and Wooster Roads.
 You’ll be able to visit the Sanibel Library, Historical Village, BIG ARTS cultural center and City Hall.
 If you use the crosswalk in front of the Sanibel Community Association to access Periwinkle Way, you can bike parallel to Dunlop Road east of the Herb Strauss Theatre.